raphael-group/CNT-MD/README.md

 	-DCONCERT_LIB_DIR=~/ILOG/concert/lib/x86-64_osx/static_pic \
 	-DCONCERT_INC_DIR=~/ILOG/concert/include/ ..

-or use the tool ccmake to set the same corresponding paths.
+or use the tool `ccmake` to set the same corresponding paths.

-The compilation results in the following executables in `build` directory:
+The compilation results in the following executables in the `build` directory:

-* `cnt`
+* `mixcnp`
 * `visualize`
 * `compare`

 ## <a name="usage"></a>Usage instructions